SanaeLamti/Enhancing-retinal-blood-vessel-segmentation_Attention-Blocks/README.md

 ## License

-This project is licensed under the .
+This project is licensed under the MIT License .
 See the `LICENSE` file for details.